 Please feel free to contact the AAVSO (aavso (at) aavso.org) if you have any questions, comments or problems.
 Your feedback and help is greatly appreciated!

-Download Java from Sun - Directs you to the Sun website where you may download the Java SE (standard edition) depending on your operating system platform.
+Download Java from Oracle - Directs you to the Oracle website where you may download the Java SE (standard edition) depending on your operating system platform.
 Most current operating systems come with Java installed so most people will NOT need to download Java.
 However, if you have an old system that does not have Java you will need to download the Java Runtime Environment (JRE) in order to run Java Web Start, which is the application that will launch Zapper on your computer.